Before gluten-free and soaked grains became common words in our household, we ate the typical American breakfast:

 This one example is the reason the SAD (Standard American Diet) is so sad.
 Little did I realize the harm we were doing to ourselves.
 I’d bought into the whole commercialized idea that boxed/bagged cereal was healthy and the big smile Junior gave me over his bowl of nutrient-deficient, calcium-robbing, brain-disrupting cereal was the reason I got up each morning.

 In truth, I didn’t want to.
-I was lazy.
-I liked convenience.
+I was lazy and I liked the convenience.
 I knew if I started researching and found startling evidence that contradicted my way of thinking, I’d HAVE to change.

-I’d have to change because I’m a mom.
+And so yes, eventually I did research it because that’s just what moms do.
 Because deep down I wanted our family to be healthy.
 And because I knew God didn’t give us our earthly bodies to see how fast we could destroy them.

-It was a gradual change though, this traditional way of thinking and preparing food.
-(Read our story.)
+It was a gradual change though, this traditional way of thinking and preparing food (our story).
 One of the startling experiences that convinced me to reconsider our breakfast menu was an experiment done at Ann Arbor University on rats.